 The Summer Institute of Christian Spirituality is held in June on campus in Mobile, but also available online (Zoom or Google Meet) for distance students.
 The courses are one credit, face-to-face courses focused on specific areas of spirituality, with new offerings each summer.
 The Institute courses are given the SPT prefix and are intended to fulfill the requirements of the Certificate of Spiritual Direction (CSD), Certificate of Ignatian Spirituality (CIS) and Master of Pastoral Studies (MPS) programs.
 Adult learners are also encouraged to take these courses for Easy Listening.
 Selected spirituality courses (SPT) taught in the Summer Institute of Christian Spirituality (usually one each year) will be cross-listed as THL 57x, requiring two extra credits (beyond the one-credit SPT course) and designated as Guided Reading.
-For the CSD program, eight hours of Summer Institute SPT courses or three-credit Guided Reading courses are required.
+For the CSD program, eight hours of Summer Institute SPT courses are required.
+For the MPS program six to nine hours of Summer Institute one-credit SPT courses or three-credit Guided Reading courses are required.
 For the MTS program only three-credit Guided Reading courses are allowed, with a maximum of two Guided Reading courses (six-credit hours).
 For the MA program up to nine hours of Guided Reading are allowed, depending on the approval of the student's thesis director.
 SPT courses do not satisfy undergraduate theology core requirements.

 Students taking courses for graduate credit (500-level) must have official transcripts of the undergraduate degree sent to the Office of Graduate Studies.
-Undergraduate credit (400- level) requires documentation of high school diploma or previous college work.
+Undergraduate credit (400-level) requires documentation of high school diploma or previous college work.
 For transient credit (to be applied to another institution), the appropriate forms must be supplied from the other institution.